MART 314 Introduction to Computer Graphics (3 units)

 MART 392 Content Strategy and UX Writing (3 units)

 Introduction to the essentials of content strategy and user experience (UX) writing.
-This class teaches the basics of information architecture, writing for user interfaces, and content management with industry-standard tools, including docs, spreadsheets, design software, and presentation slides.
+This class teaches the basics of information architecture, writing for user interfaces, and content management using industry-standard tools such as docs, spreadsheets, design software, and presentation slides.
 Practical application of skills learned to develop content for user interfaces are also covered.

 MART 393 UX Data Visualization (3 units)